Stop conference lecturing!

 During childhood our culture finds it advantageous to inculcate a large amount of information.
 Despite our amazing abilities to learn experientially, we primarily use broadcast methods to educate our young in school, because there’s no way a child could figure out experientially in the first two decades of life what has taken thousands of years for the human race to learn.

-A consequent mistake we make is to assume that the broadcast learning we’re all exposed to as kids should be extended into adulthood.
-While receiving adult learning from an expert made sense in the industrial age, now that information is moving outside our brains we have less and less need to use adult learning modalities that concentrate on packing information into our heads.
+So, a mistake we consequently make is to assume that we should extend into adulthood the broadcast learning we got as kids.
+Adult learning from an expert made sense in the industrial age.
+Now that information is moving outside our brains we have less and less need to use adult learning modalities that concentrate on packing information into our heads.
 Instead, most of what we need to learn to do our job today is based on working informally and creatively with novel problems with solutions that need just-in-time information from our peers.

-We find it hard to stop conference lecturing because it’s the dominant learning modality to which every one of us is exposed during our formal education—i.e. school—before adulthood.
-Being taught in school, however inefficiently, via lecture about the amazing things humans have created, discovered, and invented indoctrinates us to believe that lecturing is the normal way to learn.
+We find it hard to stop conference lecturing.
+Why?
+Because it’s the dominant learning modality to which every one of us is exposed during our formal education—i.e. school—before adulthood.
+Teaching us in school, however inefficiently, via lecture about the amazing things humans have created, discovered, and invented indoctrinates us to believe that lecturing is the normal way to learn.
 That’s why we continue to inflict lecturing on conference audiences.
 It’s what we’re used to, and, sadly we’re mostly unfamiliar with alternative and more effective learning modalities that are becoming more and more important in today’s world.

 Want to learn about alternatives to lectures?